Myrtle Hill Cemetery

 Backstory and Context

 Shortly after its completion, the Civil War broke out in the United States.
-With the location being in the south, there are several Confederate soldiers buried there.
-In total there are 300 that come from all eleven Confederate states, 81 of which are unknown.
+The cemetery includes a section for Confederate soldiers who died in the war.
+In total around 300-400 soldiers, including a number of Unions soldiers, are buried in this section (Union troops briefly occupied the city in 1864).
 One famous grave in the cemetery is the headstone in a tree.
-The grave is an unknown Confederate soldier which was buried under an oak tree.
-As time when on the tree partially consumed the headstone, making this a famous icon for the cemetery.
+The grave is an unknown Confederate soldier who was buried under an oak tree.
+As time passed, the tree partially consumed the headstone, making this a famous icon of the cemetery.
 Another famous part of the hill is the Confederate Statue at the peak.
 Named Johnny Red, the statue was placed there as a monument to the Hill family that is buried in the cemetery.
-Rome was a target of the Union because of their manufacturing of weapons for the Confederacy, this explains why there is two unknown Union soldiers’ graves here.
-The several soldiers buried here are only one of the stories this hill can tell about American history.
+Rome was a target of the Union because weapons for the Confederacy were manufactured here.